One of Three Revolutionary Ideas for the Insurance Industry

 Aigang uses the Ethereum blockchain and smart contracts.
 In that environment, the contract terms trigger payment transfers once agreed conditions are met.
 The insurer is a DAO, a Decentralized Autonomous Organization that lives on the Ethereum blockchain.
 Once built, it requires no operational management other than intervention in edge cases.

-In the Ethereum Testnet, Aigang has deployed smart contracts that issue policies, conduct risk assessment, and process claims.
-They have also deployed smart contracts that perform insurance profit calculations, create reserves and tokenize the insurance risk pool.
+In the Ethereum Testnet, Aigang has deployed smart contracts that issue policies, conduct risk assessment and process claims.
+They have also deployed smart contracts that perform insurance profit calculations, create reserves and tokenise the insurance risk pool.
 The protocol architecture can successfully integrate other insurance products.
 They even have created a fully functioning DAO.

 So which devices have the ability to host autonomous insurance?

 Internet connectivity is becoming the default for new devices; what we know as the Internet of Things.
-All these devices, vehicles, appliances and systems are potentially insurable.
-55 billion of them will be sold over the next eight years.
+All these devices, vehicles, appliances and systems are potentially insurable, And 55 billion of them will be sold over the next eight years.
 That will change the insurance landscape.

-Autonomous insurance is the most efficient way of insuring a substantial percentage of the Internet of Things.
-Aigang is positioning itself as the major new player.
+Autonomous insurance is the most efficient way of insuring a substantial percentage of the Internet of Things and Aigang is positioning itself as the major new player.

-They will require additional resources to scale the business and meet that demand.
+They will require additional resources to scale our business and meet that demand.
 The company has already raised 10% of its total target funding.
 Proof of concept is complete and a token sale is scheduled for November 15th.
-Funds will be applied to deploying their software outside the Etherium Testnet and integrating with specific Internet of Things device software.
+Funds will be applied to deploying their software outside the Etherium Testnet and integrating with specific IoT device software.

 Once their funding is complete, and this insurance product is successfully tested and marketed, there is no doubt that it will change the way we take care of our internet based devices.